rclone/rclone/MANUAL.md

 starting with dir will forget that dir, eg

     rclone rc vfs/forget file=hello file2=goodbye dir=home/junk

+This command takes an "fs" parameter.
+If this parameter is not supplied and if there is only one VFS in use then that VFS will be used.
+If there is more than one VFS in use then the "fs" parameter must be supplied.

+### vfs/list: List active VFSes. {#vfs-list}

+This lists the active VFSes.

+It returns a list under the key "vfses" where the values are the VFS names that could be passed to the other VFS commands in the "fs" parameter.

 ### vfs/poll-interval: Get the status or update the value of the poll-interval option. {#vfs-poll-interval}